tarmstrong/nbdiff/README.rst

 .. image:: https://pypip.in/d/nbdiff/badge.png
         :target: https://crate.io/packages/nbdiff?version=latest

+**Note: nbdiff only supports IPython 2.x at the moment.**

 A tool for diffing and merging IPython Notebook files.

-This project was built by a team of university students from Concordia University.
+This project was built by a team of university students from Concordia University in 2013--2014.
 See `AUTHORS <https://github.com/tarmstrong/nbdiff/blob/master/AUTHORS.rst>`__ for more information.